Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 3. What trouble will they cause?
 Will they create bigger problems?
 4. Is it difficult to learn?

-I'll speak about the usefullness and problems in [Perspective of a developer](#TBA), so let's see if it's idiomatic and/or difficult.
+I'll speak about the usefullness and problems in [My own perspective](#my-own-perspective), so let's see if it's idiomatic and/or difficult.

 ==== WE NEED CONTENT HERE =====